-Even with all the pros, a major reason for the practice of outsourcing is is to run a successful business model.
+Even with all the pros, a major reason for the practice of outsourcing is to run a successful business model.
 However, even if a company has enough reasons to run a successful outsourcing program, they must also consider every component to make it work.
 As many other business-related operations, outsourcing could cost more than what it warrants for, as it has potential risks that the company should be wary of, if not weigh more than the actual advantages, at least according to their specific context.

 Disadvantages of Outsourcing

 Companies that use outsourcing must be aware that, while there are many advantages in acquiring external help for their businesses’ operations, the existing disadvantages – and mind you, they’re not few – can be difficult to manage, if not taken care properly.
 Companies that rely on an outsourcing business must be cautious of the following, should they want to avoid a hopeless downfall:

 - Local staff may feel disposable or threatened and might walk away.

 - Some staff members might become redundant.

 - Depending on the geographical location of the outsourcing business partner, there might be issues regarding the product/service quality, as standards may differ among countries.